Dr. Teresa Donze-Reiner, Biology and Program Director

-The Pre-Medical Program prepares undergraduate and post-baccalaureate students for application to the health professional schools of medicine, osteopathic medicine, dentistry, veterinary medicine, and physician assistant programs.
-The program also prepares students for careers in optometry, podiatry, chiropractic, and biomedical research.
+The Pre-Medical Program prepares undergraduate students for application to the health professional schools of medicine, osteopathic medicine, dentistry, veterinary medicine, and physician assistant programs.
+The program also prepares students for careers in optometry, podiatry, chiropractic medicine, pharmacy, and biomedical research.
 The program consists of an individualized selection of course work, personal counseling, and academic support.
 Optional internships in biomedical research at medical schools or research institutes are available to qualified students.

-For highly select undergraduates, medical school early assurance programs are available in affiliation with Penn State University College of Medicine (undergraduate), Philadelphia College of Osteopathic Medicine (undergraduate), Lake Erie College of Osteopathic Medicine (undergraduate), Temple University School of Dentistry (undergraduate), Arcadia University's M.S. in Physician's Assistant Studies (undergraduate), and University of Guelph, Ontario Veterinary College (undergraduate).
+For highly select undergraduates, medical school early assurance programs are available in affiliation with Penn State University College of Medicine (undergraduate), Philadelphia College of Osteopathic Medicine (undergraduate), Lake Erie College of Osteopathic Medicine and Dental Education (undergraduate), Arcadia University's M.S. in Physician's Assistant Studies (undergraduate).

 Students are welcome to major in any discipline of their choice while participating in the Pre-Medical Program at WCU.
 We encourage our students to take classes and major in subjects they are interested in and to complete the prerequisites for the pre-health profession of their choice.
-Some of the popular majors for pre-health students include the B.S. in Biology; B.S. in Biology: Cell and Molecular; B.S. in Chemistry; B.S. in Forensic and Toxicological Chemistry, B.S. in Pharmaceutical Product Development; B.S. in Physics; or B.A. in Psychology.
+Some of the popular majors for pre-health students include the B.S. in Biology; B.S. in Biology - Cell and Molecular Concentration; B.S. in Chemistry; B.S. in Forensic and Toxicological Chemistry, B.S. in Pharmaceutical Product Development; B.S. in Physics; or B.S. in Psychology.
 Students in the Pre-Medical Program may have two advisors - one from their major field and one from the Pre-Medical Committee.
 The advisor from the major field serves as their academic advisor, while the one from the committee offers advice about professional schools and their requirements, as well as their professional development, including volunteering and shadowing opportunities.